Anof-cyber/PyCript-Docs/docs/installation.md

 !!!
 Info "Info"

-    The extension is not available on the Burp Suite BApp Store.
+    You can now install the extension from the Burp Suite BApp Store.